sacridini/Awesome-Geospatial/README.md

 for geospatial and tabular data.
 * [Kongsberg Geospatial's TerraLens SDK](https://www.kongsberggeospatial.com/products/terralens) - SDK designed for easy project integration and quick implementation in virtually any development environment.
 TerraLens provides real-time 2D and 3D mapping with powerful data visualization tools.
 * [landsat-espa-util](https://github.com/loicdtx/landsat-espa-util) - Library for querying and ordering Landsat Surface Reflectance data via ESPA.
+* [Magrit](https://github.com/riatelab/magrit) - Magrit is an online application for thematic mapping.
 * [MapShaper](http://mapshaper.org/) - Tools for editing Shapefile, GeoJSON, TopoJSON and CSV files.
 * [Maptiks](https://maptiks.com/) - Maptiks its a tool that provides in-depth user insights by tracking how visitors click, pan and zoom on your maps.
 * [MapTiler Desktop](https://www.maptiler.com/desktop/) - Software for converting your data into fast zoomable maps.
 Load your image or geodata and get a tiled map.